Tyler Graovac: Playing career

 Unable to earn a recall with the Flames, Graovac left as a free agent at the conclusion of his contract.
 On July 1, 2019, Graovac agreed to a one-year, two-way contract with fellow Canadian club, the Vancouver Canucks.
 Following the Canucks training camp, Graovac was sent to their AHL affiliate, the Utica Comets.
 He was recalled to the Canucks on November 13.
 Graovac scored two goals in eight games with the Canucks before leaving a December 1 game against the Edmonton Oilers due to a long-term lower-body injury.

 On December 13, 2020, the Vancouver Canucks re-signed Graovac to a one-year, two-way contract.
 After attending the Canucks training camp, Graovac was initially assigned to the Utica Comets.
 On January 20, 2021, Graovac was re-assigned by the Canucks to the Winnipeg Jets AHL affiliate, the Manitoba Moose, due to shorter quarantine recall regulations.
 He contributed with 9 points in as many games with the Moose before returning to the Canucks and contributing with 3 goals and 4 points in 14 games.

 As a free agent from the Canucks, Graovac left the NHL and signed his first contract abroad in agreeing to a one-year deal with Belarusian based club, HC Dinamo Minsk of the KHL, on July 26, 2021.

 At the conclusion of his contract with Minsk, Graovac continued in the KHL in joining Russian based club, HC Vityaz, on a one-year contract on July 27, 2022.

+Graovac continued his tenure in the KHL following his departure from Vityaz as a free agent, signing a one-year contract for the 2023–24 season with Admiral Vladivostok on June 21, 2023.
+Graovac made 20 appearances with Admiral before he was traded to Chinese KHL outfit, Kunlun Red Star, in exchange for Cliff Pu on November 29, 2023.